BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * “Do not worry too much about your difficulties in mathematics, I can assure you that mine are still greater.” — Albert Einstein
 * “Learning without thought is labor lost; thought without learning is perilous." — Confucius
 * "Mathematics is not a spectator sport. " — George Polya
+* True pleasure lies not in the discovery of truth, but in the search for it." — Tolstoy

 # Notes